Section 179 Tax Deduction for Attachment Purchases

 • Office furniture

-Section 179 is a true deduction for small and medium-sized businesses.
-As such, there are some monetary limits and caps to keep in mind:
+Section 179 is intended to help small and medium-sized businesses.
+As such, there are some monetary limits to keep in mind:

 End Of Year Sale